Submission Preparation Checklist

 What happens when The JID considers a study to be unethical?
 We believe that editors have a duty to take on issues of unethical audit or research, not to seek punishment for the authors, but to prevent unethical practice and to protect patients.
 If The JID, with or without the advice of its ethics committee and/or COPE, considers the work in a submitted article to be ethically unsound the editor may seek further advice or recommend investigation or action.
 The fact that the article would have been rejected anyway for other scientific or editorial reasons would not prevent the editor from taking such further action on serious ethics problems.

 In the first instance, the editor would usually contact the head of the department where the work was done to explain The JID’s concerns and recommend a local investigation.
 Secondly, the editor might write to the professional registration body of the paper’s guarantor or principal investigator.

 In rare instances, The JID might publish an article despite ethics problems in the work it reported.
 The usual reason would be that work done in one setting might not reach the ethical standard of work done in another setting, because of differing local resources and standards for research with human participants.
 In deciding to publish such an article, we would consider carefully the context of the study and aim to balance the overall benefit to society against the possible harm to the research participants.

 Manuscript Word Limit

-- Authors are required to submit full, complete and original article that is no more than 7,000 words long (24 pages or 35,000 character), single space, Times New Roman, 12-point font size, 1-inch margins around.
-JID minimum page for full article acceptance is 12-15 pages, single space.
+- Authors are required to submit full, complete and original article that is no more than 7,000 words long (24 pages or 35,000 character), single space, Times New Roman, 12-point font size, 1-inch margins around, excluding references.
+JID minimum page for full article acceptance is 12-15 pages, single space, excluding references.